Delta Air Lines, Inc. (DAL) Stock Analysis

 Industrials · Airlines

-Delta Air Lines is a global airline that served 200M+ customers in 2025, operating hubs in Atlanta, Detroit, Minneapolis-St. Paul, Salt Lake City, and coastal gateways in Boston, Los Angeles, New York, and Seattle with a fleet of 1,314 aircraft.
-Revenue is earned from passenger...
+Delta Air Lines is a global airline serving 200M+ customers annually with core hubs in Atlanta, Detroit, Minneapolis-St. Paul, and Salt Lake City and coastal hubs in Boston, Los Angeles, New York, and Seattle.
+Fuel represented 17% of operating expense in 2025; American Express...
 Read more

-Passes 5/7 gates (clean insider activity, no SEC red flags, news events none recent, earnings proximity 69d clear, semi cycle peak clear).
+Passes 6/8 gates (clean insider activity, no SEC red flags, news events none recent, earnings proximity 50d clear, semi cycle peak clear, materials cycle peak clear).
 Fails on weak momentum and favorable risk/reward ratio.
-Suitability: aggressive.
+Suitability: moderate.

 Thesis